Register for Representing Your Teaching Summer Intensives | July 15-19

 Wondering how to present your teaching on the academic job market?
 The Center for Teaching and Learning is hosting a week of events where graduate students can learn about and begin drafting teaching-related documents with feedback and guidance from CTL.

-Representing Your Teaching Summer Intensives (RYTSI) runs July 16-20: come for one day, or come for all!
+Representing Your Teaching Summer Intensives (RYTSI) in 2019 runs July 15-19: come for one day, or come for all!
 Register for one, several, or every day of RYTSI.
 As space is limited, we ask you to register only for days for which you are sure you can participate for the full day.

 For questions, please contact the CTL Graduate Student Programs and Services staff at CTLgrads@columbia.edu.